The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 The final value is always rounded to full second.

 @Scheduled#delayed() is a text alternative to the properties above.
 The period expression is based on the ISO-8601 duration format PnDTnHnMn.nS and the value is parsed with java.time.Duration#parse(CharSequence).
-However, if an expression starts with a digit, the PT prefix is added automatically.
+However, if an expression starts with a digit and ends with d, P prefix will be added automatically.
+If the expression only starts with a digit, PT prefix is added automatically.
 So for example, 15s can be used instead of PT15S and is parsed as "15 seconds".

 @Scheduled(every = "2s", delayed = "2h")